Ziumper/ziumper.github.io/_posts/en/2025-10-08-alternative-ide-for-php.md

 Configuring NetBeans is relatively simple, although it requires a few steps:

+### Installation

-1. **Installation** – NetBeans can be downloaded directly from the Apache website.
+NetBeans can be downloaded directly from the Apache website.
 The installer is available for all popular operating systems.

+### Plugins

-2. **Plugins** – After installation, it's worth browsing the available plugins.
+After installation, it's worth reviewing the available plugins.
 NetBeans natively supports PHP, but you can add support for other languages.
+First of all, I recommend enabling the default plugin for PHP.

+{% include figure.liquid path="assets/img/posts/netbeans/netbeans_php_plugin.png" class="img-fluid rounded z-depth-1"  zoomable=true %}

+Additionally, I recommend installing this plugin via GitHub: [netbeans-php-enhancements](https://github.com/junichi11/netbeans-php-enhancements/releases) or through the plugin portal [plugin link](https://plugins.netbeans.apache.org/catalogue/?id=29)

+To install the plugin, simply download and unpack it, then go to Tools -> Plugins -> Downloaded and select the *.nbm file.

+{% include figure.liquid path="assets/img/posts/netbeans/plugin_instruction.png" class="img-fluid rounded z-depth-1"  zoomable=true %}

+After installation, it should look as follows:

+{% include figure.liquid path="assets/img/posts/netbeans/php-enhancments.png" class="img-fluid rounded z-depth-1"  zoomable=true %}

+### PHP Configuration

-3. **PHP Configuration** – In the settings, you need to specify the path to the PHP interpreter and configure tools such as Composer, PHPUnit, or PHP_CodeSniffer.
+In the settings, you need to specify the path to the PHP interpreter and configure tools such as Composer, PHPUnit, and PHP_CodeSniffer

+### Git Integration

-4. **GIT Integration** – NetBeans has built-in GIT support, allowing convenient work with repositories directly from the IDE.
+NetBeans has built-in GIT support, which allows convenient work with repositories directly from the IDE

+### Personalization

-5. **Personalization** – The ability to customize themes, keyboard shortcuts, and window layouts.
+The ability to customize themes, keyboard shortcuts, and window layouts.

 ## Advantages of Apache NetBeans